 Woman’s Positioning Causes Injury

 A recent new report tells the story of a woman who was doing something that many of us do in the passenger seat of a car—riding with her legs propped up on the dashboard.
 The car was involved an in accident, deploying the airbags.
 The force of the bags propelled the woman’s foot into her face.
 She broke her nose, femur, arm, and ankle and has what appears to be a permanent disability.

 The woman reports that she had one foot on the dashboard, but many people often ride with both feet up, or in positions where their knees are inches away from their faces.

 Airbag technology is calculated to take into account the proper body positioning of an occupant.
 The timing and amount of inflation that airbags are programed for, all assume correct body positioning.
 That is why experts are highlighting how important it is to pay attention to your body positioning when in a vehicle.

 Occupants in a car should try to keep as much distance between them and the steering wheel (or dashboard, if in a passenger seat) as possible.
 Both hands should be on the steering wheel so that a deploying airbag does not break a limb or shoot it into the occupant’s face.

 Seat belts also should be worn at all times.
 Aside from the obvious dangers of not wearing one, an occupant’s body may twist or shoot in different directions during an accident.
 As a result, the deploying airbag may hit parts of the body that it was not intended to hit.
 A seat belt will often ensure that your body is in the correct position to minimize the impact of an airbag deployment.

 Car accidents can cause injury no matter what you do.
 Understand the causes of your car accident and who is responsible for your injuries.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your injury or liability case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your injury or liability case.